 So I’m going to break it down for you, so it’s a little bit clearer.

-I’m going to run through the five different types of course development experts that you can approach if you need help getting your ideas from the sparkly idea into a fully-fledged course that’s earning you money.
+I’m going to run through the five different types of course development professionals that you can approach if you need help getting your ideas from the sparkly idea into creating content for a fully-fledged course that’s earning you money.

 Do you need a Business Coach?